-Some of the world’s best golfers have already secured their spot at The 153rd Open.
+Some of the world’s best golfers have long secured their spot at The 153rd Open.

-But for many others the road to Royal Portrush is uncertain and they’ll need to qualify for the chance to compete for the famous Claret Jug.
+But for many others the road to Royal Portrush was an uncertain one, and they had to qualify for the chance to compete for the famous Claret Jug.

 There are several different ways to do this, and each year the qualification pathways are reviewed to ensure the best golfers from leading professional tours and amateur championships have the chance to enter the field in golf’s original championship.